-The appendices to this report includes S.05.02.01 which includes a geographical split of the Group's business based on the country in which the Member is located.
+The QRT appendices to this report includes a geographical split of the Group's business based on the country in which the Member is located.

-The Group mainly operates the line of business: P&I insurance for the shipping community.
-However, the Group also fronts business (mostly professional indemnity insurance) on behalf of a number of other mutual insurance companies managed by Thomas Miller (the Group's manager).
+The Group mainly operates the line of business: Marine P&I insurance for the shipping community.
+However, the Group also fronts professional indemnity insurance business on behalf of some other mutual insurance companies managed by Thomas Miller (the Group's manager).
 This business is 100% reinsured back to the fronted company, so that the Group does not retain any of the risk.